 The School of Education offers doctoral studies in Educational Leadership for practitioners at all levels of education.
 The program offers two concentrations: Administration and Policy, and Curriculum and Instruction.
-Within the Curriculum and Instruction concentration, a specialization in educational technology is possible.
 Candidates should be employed in a leadership position, either administrative or instructional, such as principal, team leader, central office specialist, coordinator, or higher education manager.